INSTALLATION ARTIST

 Transcultural displacement and dépaysement: A longing for a sense of home in a foreign environment.

-I was born in Guatemala and have lived throughout the United States since my twenties.
-Yet I have never fully belonged in either place.
-In the U.S., I am often asked to explain my human condition, where I am from?
-How do you say your name?
-Within the Latin American community, I remain a minority within a minority.
-And when I return to Guatemala, I do not quite fit in either.
-My accent has shifted, my clothes label me as different, and my lived experience separates me from those I once called my own.
-I’ve become a hidden immigrant, someone who looks like they belong, yet doesn’t.
-Ever a foreigner, always neither here, nor there, I exist in a space between identities and cultures, and this environment has become the foundation of my work.
-Art is where I build my sense of home.
+I was born in Guatemala and have lived throughout the United States since my twenties, yet I have never fully belonged in either place.
+In the United States, I am asked to account for my origins.
+Within Latin American communities, I remain a minority within a minority.
+When I return to Guatemala, my accent, my clothing, and my lived experience mark me as different.
+I have become a hidden immigrant, someone who seems to belong but does not.
+Art becomes the place where I build a sense of home.